Kim Elgie

-Michael Kelsey "Kim" Elgie (born 6 March 1933) is a former South African cricketer who played in three Test matches in the 1961–62 series against New Zealand.
+Michael Kelsey "Kim" Elgie (6 March 1933 – 16 September 2025) was a South African cricketer who played in three Test matches in the 1961–62 series against New Zealand.
 He was also a rugby union footballer, who played for Scotland eight times as a centre while he was studying at the University of St Andrews in the 1950s.

-Elgie was educated at Michaelhouse before attending university in Scotland.
+Elgie was educated at Michaelhouse before attending the University of St Andrews in Scotland, where he studied science.
+He then studied optometry in London.
 A middle-order right-handed batsman and occasional left-arm spin bowler, he played first-class cricket for Natal from 1957–58 to 1961–62, and toured England with the Fezelas in 1961.
 He hit his top first-class score of 162 not out for Natal against Border in the 1959–60 season in a match in which 38 wickets fell for 418 runs.

+Elgie retired from cricket after the 1961–62 season to work in his family's optometry business.
 With the death of Godfrey Lawrence in March 2025, Elgie became the oldest living South African Test cricketer.
+Elgie died on 16 September 2025.